nuagenetworks/topology-collector/README.md

 ```
 {
     "$schema": "http://json-schema.org/draft-04/schema#",
-    "title": "Nuage LLDP Port mapping",
+    "title": "Nuage Topology Collector Report",
-    "description": "A report of the port mapping between a collection of compute hosts and VSG ToR devices",
+    "description": "A report of 1) the mapping between compute host interfaces and VSG ToR ports and 2) the VF PCI information for the interfaces",
     "type": "object",
     "properties": {
         "datetime": {